-On June 29, 2021, prior to the completion of the initial public offering ("IPO") of the Company's shares of Class A common stock, 8.00001 par value per share (the "Class A Common Stock"), the Company, Alclear and its subsidiaries consummated an internal reorganization (the "Reorganization") which resulted in the following:
+On June 29, 2021, prior to the completion of the initial public offering ("IPO") of the Company's shares of Class A common stock, \$0.00001 par value per share (the "Class A Common Stock"), the Company, Alclear and its subsidiaries consummated an internal reorganization (the "Reorganization") which resulted in the following:

-- Clear Secure, Inc. became the sole managing member of Alclear. - The certificate of incorporation of Clear Secure, Inc. was amended and restated to authorize the Company to issuefour classes of Common Stock: Class A Common Stock, Class B common stock, \$0.00001 par value per share (the "Class B Common Stock"), Class C common stock, \$0.00001 par value per share (the "Class B Common Stock"), Class C common Stock" and Class D common stock, \$0.00001 par value per share (the "Class B Common Stock"), Class C common Stock and Class C Common Stock, collectively, "Common Stock").
-The Class A Common Stock and Class C Common Stock provide holders with one vote per share on all matters submitted to a vote of stockholders, and the Class C Common Stock and Class D Common Stock provide holders with twenty votes per share on all matters submitted to a vote of stockholders.
+- Clear Secure, Inc. became the sole managing member of Alclear. - The certificate of incorporation of Clear Secure, Inc. was amended and restated to authorize the Company to issue four classes of Common Stock: Class A Common Stock, Class B common stock, \$0.00001 par value per share (the "Class B Common Stock"), Class C common stock, \$0.00001 par value per share (the "Class C Common Stock") and Class D common stock, \$0.00001 par value per share (the "Class D Common Stock" and, together with the Class A Common Stock, Class B Common Stock and Class C Common Stock, collectively, "Common Stock").
+The Class A Common Stock and Class C Common Stock provide holders with one vote per share on all matters submitted to a vote of stockholders, and the Class B Common Stock and Class D Common Stock provide holders with twenty votes per share on all matters submitted to a vote of stockholders.
 The holders of Class C Common Stock and Class D Common Stock do not have any of the economic rights (including rights to dividends and distributions upon liquidation) provided to holders of Class A Common Stock and Class B Common Stock. - All of Alclear's outstanding equity interests (including Class A units, Class B units and profit units) were reclassified into Alclear non-voting common units ("Alclear Units").
 The number of Alclear Units issued to each member of Alclear was determined based on a hypothetical liquidation of Alclear and the initial public offering price per share of the Company's Class A Common Stock in the IPO.
 Certain members exchanged their Alclear Units for an equal number of Class A Common Stock. - Alclear Investments, LLC, an entity controlled by Caryn Seidman-Becker, the Chair of the Board, our Co-Founder and our Chief Executive Officer, and Alclear Investments II, LLC, an entity controlled by Kenneth Cornick, our Co-Founder, President and Chief Financial Officer, contributed a portion of their Alclear Units to us in exchange for Class B Common Stock. - The remaining members of Alclear, including Alclear Investments, LLC and Alclear Investments II, LLC ("Alclear Members") subscribed for and purchased shares of the Company's Class C Common Stock and Class D

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+(dollars in thousands, except for per share data, unless otherwise noted)